noodlestan/designer/packages/libs/designer-shows/README.md

 # Designer Shows

-> A library of components that visualize design decisions, tokens, and values.
+> Visualizing design decisions and tokens: Astro and SolidJS components.

 ## How to use